 Under Senate Bill 1113, Class A and B contractors will be allowed to furnish a $50,000 surety bond.

-It is conditioned that the Virginia Attorney General should approve the surety bond, and issued by a state-recognized corporate surety.
+It is conditioned that the Virginia Attorney General should approve the surety bond, and be issued by a state-recognized corporate surety.
 The bond’s validity is the same as the contractor’s license validity.

 Surety Bond Benefits for Contractors